Pasithea0/microblog-template/README.md

 ## Features:

 - Markdown content with support for images, quotes, and lists.
 Designed to support Obsidian-style fontmatter and attachments
-- Auto-generated thumbnails for social media sharing
+- Auto-generated thumbnails for social media sharing (generated during CI build)
 - Reading time calculation for each post
 - Tag-based topic pages
 - Responsive design for mobile and desktop
-- Static site generation for GitHub Pages
+- Static site generation for GitHub Pages / Cloudflare Pages

 ## Getting Started